n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-conference-realtime-image-classification.md

 # The Real-Time Image Classification Application

 The Real-Time Image Classification Application is a web app that will start your web camera and will classify whatever appears on the video feed.
 It has a stacked architecture consisting of frontend and backend logic.
 The image classification itself is encapsulated in a microservice that is consumed by the backend.
 At first, we use a pre-trained neural network for the classification.
-It can classify an image among [1000 labels]. (https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) In this post, we will also apply transfer learning, train a neural network and thereby modify the microservice so that it is able to classify between 133 dog breeds.
+It can classify an image among [1000 labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a).
+In this post, we will also apply transfer learning, train a neural network and thereby modify the microservice so that it is able to classify between 133 dog breeds.

 ## How to install and run the Application?